Statements and Fees

 What happens if I don't pay a statement?

 If you fail to pay a statement on time, a $4.00 late fee will be applied to your account and appear on your next month's statement.

 I have a TxTag, but I received a statement or violation notice from another toll agency.
 What should I do?

 If you receive a statement or violation notice from another toll agency, you will need to resolve payment directly with that agency, even if you have a TxTag account.
 However, you should also log into your TxTag account online or call the TxTag Customer Service Center to make sure your account information, including license plate number, is up to date.
 You must have your TxTag sticker installed on your windshield and have your license plate number up to date in order to use your account on toll roads managed by these toll authorities:

 - Harris County Toll Road Authority (EZ TAG) 1-281-875-3279

 - Kansas Turnpike Authority (K-TAG) 1-316-682-4537

-Can I dispute a toll violation?
+Can I dispute a toll statement?

-Toll invoices and violations are sent to the owner of the vehicle.
+The registered owner of the vehicle is responsible for all tolls and late fees.
 There are three exemptions to this responsibility, which must be submitted in writing: